 2. Policy statement

-2.3 [COMPANY NAME] recognises that bribery and corruption are punishable by imprisonment and a fine.
-If our company is discovered to have taken part in corrupt activities, we may be subjected to an fine, be excluded from tendering for public contracts, and face serious damage to our reputation.
-It is with this in mind that we commit to preventing bribery and corruption in our business, and take our legal responsibilities seriously.
+2.3 [COMPANY NAME] recognizes that bribery and corruption are punishable by imprisonment and a fine.
+If our company is discovered to have taken part in corrupt activities, we may be subjected to a fine, be excluded from tendering for public contracts, and face serious damage to our reputation.
+It is with this in mind that we commit to preventing bribery and corruption in our business and take our legal responsibilities seriously.

 3. Who is covered by the policy?